Moving from Personal Independence Payment to Adult Disability Payment

 A new Scottish benefit called Adult Disability Payment is replacing PIP.
 This is happening as part of Scottish devolution.

-Your Adult Disability Payment will be the same amount as your PIP.
-You'll be paid on the same day and there will be no gap in your payments during the move from PIP to Adult Disability Payment.
+Your Adult Disability Payment will be the same amount as your PIP, unless you've notified DWP of a change in your health condition.
+You'll be paid on the same day.
+There will be no gap in your payments during the move from PIP to Adult Disability Payment.

 You do not need to apply for Adult Disability Payment